How Do You Get A Visa For Saudi Arabia?

 3. Religious Visa

 Since Saudi Arabia is the hub of Islam, millions of pilgrims visit the kingdom every year for Hajj or Umrah.
 Religious visas can only be submitted through licensed travel agencies abroad.
 Ladies visiting Saudi Arabiamay not obtain these types of visa alone.
-They must be accompanied by a head of household, known as mahram.
+They must be accompanied by a head of household, known as a mahram.

 The Hajj visa is granted only once every five years, but the Umrah has no restrictions.
 Your trip will be tightly regulated by the tourism company, and you will not be permitted excursions outside of the Holy Cities.
 Finally, the obvious, you must be a Muslim to obtain a religious visa.